Northamptonshire County Council's £47m office plan submitted

 Plans for a £47m county council office in Northampton town centre have been submitted to planners, the authority has announced.

 Northamptonshire County Council said the building on derelict land in Angel Street would replace 12 "ageing" buildings it could "no longer afford".

 A spokesman said it would save £54m in maintenance costs over 30 years.

 He said running costs would be "significantly less" than the £53,000 a week for its current portfolio.

-The proposed new county council office building will be constructed on land behind the current County Hall.'Not sustainable'
+The proposed new county council office building will be constructed on land behind the current County Hall.

 The scheme, known as Project Angel, will allow the council's 2,000 Northampton-based staff to be centralised, which it is estimated will also boost town trade by up to £12m.

 Council leader Jim Harker said the amount the council currently spent on maintenance was "clearly not sustainable".